A teriyaki chicken poke bowl is a thing of joy – and the perfect quarantine meal.

 This is how I do it.

-1. We’ll start with the teriyaki sauce.
-From what I’ve read, there’s no one standard teriyaki sauce recipe.
-I repurposed a delicious Chinese soy sauce chicken recipe given by a dear friend.
-I adjusted the ratio slightly and added a dash of vinegar to brighten up the sauce.
+1. Teriyaki sauce.
+There’s no one standard teriyaki sauce recipe.
+I repurposed a delicious Chinese soy sauce chicken recipe given by a dear friend, adjusted the ratio slightly and added vinegar to brighten up the sauce.
 This sauce is thicker than the typical teriyaki sauce, but trust me, it is goooood!!!
 Possibly even better if you like thick, caramelly, sticky sauces!

 2. The best thing about this recipe?
 There’s no need to marinate the chicken as the soy sauce and sugar-based sauce is so intense.
-Cut chicken into large chunks.
+Cut chicken into biggish chunks.
 Do not dice too small as the chicken will get overcooked and lose its juiciness.
-Then toss the chicken pieces in some cornflour, just enough to cover the outside.
-The cornstarch helps the chicken brown easily on the outside, stay juicy inside, and thicken the sauce as you’re stir-frying.
+Then toss the chicken pieces in some cornflour, just enough to cover outside.
+The cornstarch helps the chicken brown easily outside, stay juicy inside, and thicken the sauce as you’re stir-frying.

 3. Now comes the cooking part.
 Heat up a little oil and when the pan is hot, add your chicken pieces and sear them until they start to brown on both sides.
 Then add in the teriyaki sauce and then let it bubble until the sauce thickens.
 While frying, spoon the teriyaki sauce over the chicken occasionally so that the chicken absorbs as much of the delicious glaze as possible.

-Poke bowls are so versatile that you can literally put whatever you want in it, as long as the ingredients are complimentary in flavours and textures.
+Poke bowls are so versatile that you can literally put in whatever you want, as long as the ingredients are complimentary in flavours and textures.
 I used:

 1. Ramen egg – to me, nothing says Japanese like ramen egg, so I made one, and then rolled it around in the teriyaki sauce so that it’s coated with all that precious goodness!